unixtux/aiotgm/docs/source/client.rst

 *Client Reference*
 ==================

-This page refers to the :obj:`~tglib.Client` and all its methods, which are the same described in the `official documentation <https://core.telegram.org/bots/api#available-methods>`_, changed from camelCase to snake_case.
+This page refers to the :obj:`~asynctg.Client` and all its methods, which are the same described in the `official documentation <https://core.telegram.org/bots/api#available-methods>`_, changed from camelCase to snake_case.
 E.g. *sendMessage* becomes *send_message*.